RonenNess/Shaku/README.md

 This interface have two main methods:

 - **isBlocked(_from, _to)**: tell the algorithm if its possible to walk from grid index `_from` to grid index `_to`. `true` = blocked, can't walk this path, `false` = can walk the path.
-- **getPrice(_from, _to)**: tell the algorithm the price it takes to walk from grid index `_from` to grid index `_to`.
-For example, if the walking npc is on a trail you might want to return a higher price to get off of it, to make the npc prefer to stay on trail unless he have to get off. `1 =` "normal" price, `< 1` = cheaper to walk, `> 1` = expensive to walk.
+- **getPrice(index)**: tell the algorithm the price it takes to walk on a given tile.
+1 = default price, 0-1 = cheaper, >1 = expensive.

-If you know path finding algorithms you know they *typically* get a matrix of booleans (or numbers for costs) as input instead of a grid provider.
-However, using the `IGrid` interface gives additional information, source tile, which provides a lot of flexability in terms of what you can implement with it:
+If you know path finding algorithms you know they *typically* get a matrix of booleans (or numbers for costs) as input, and not a grid provider class.
+However, using the grid provider shtick gives some extra flexability in terms of what you can implement with it:

-- Can support 3D grid, you just need to provide Z index to your positions and use it.
+- Support 3D grid if taking z into consideration.
-- Can implement slopes and cliffs or walls that are just the side of the grid cells and don't fill it completely (like the walls in Sims).
+- Implement slopes and cliffs, or walls that cover just a side of a grid cells and doesn't fill the entire of the tile (for example think about the walls in the first Sims game).
-- Can combine with prices to make the walker prefer to stick to the same tile types or stay on roads.

-So now that we understand the importance of `IGrid`, lets see how to use the `PathFinder`.
+Lets see how to use the `PathFinder`.
 This module only have one method, `findPath(grid, startPos, targetPos, options)`, which is what we use to calculate a walking path:

 - **grid**: Your `IGrid` instance.
 - **startPos**: Vector2 you want to travel *from*.
 - **targetPos**: Vector2 you want to travel *to*.
 - **options**: Optional dictionary with extra flags:
 - - maxIterations: limit the numbers of iterations we allow when searching the path (so your game won't get stuck if you accidentally scan a huge level).
 - - ignorePrices: if true, will ignore the pricing functionality completely.
-You may think its redundant as you can just not provide prices in your `IGrid`, but with this flag you can have support in prices but still ignore them in specific cases, liky flying units, without doing any ugly tricks with your `IGrid` class.
+It may seem redundant as you can just always return `1` from the `IGrid.getPrice()` method, however with this flag you can easily turn prices on and off *per search* while keeping the grid class intact.

 Lets see an example on how to use the `PathFinder`: